ethanwalker08/neovim-conf/README.md

 ## 🤝 Contributing

-Feel free to fork and adapt this configuration for your needs!
+Feel free to fork and adapt this configuration for your needs, but please don't contribute directly to this config.
+It's my personal configuration so use it if you like it but if you want to change something, copy this and make your own modifications on your own git repo :)

 ## 📄 License

-MIT License - Use freely!
+MIT License - Use freely however you want!